ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 For more information about deploying Multi Zone Stretched Clusters, see [Ordering multi-zone stretched clusters](/docs/vmwaresolutions?topic=vmwaresolutions-mcv_ordering).
 {:note}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **VMware Solutions** from the left navigation pane.
 2. In the **Start Provisioning** section, click the **VMware Solutions Dedicated** card.
 3. On the **VMware Solutions Dedicated** page, click the **vCenter Server** card.
-Ensure that you are on the **Single Zone Cluster** tab.
+Ensure that you are on the **Single-zone cluster** tab.
+4. Specify the instance configuration:
-4. If you want to create a new configuration, select **New Configuration**.
-If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
+    * If you want to create a new configuration, select **New configuration**.
+    * If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
 5. Enter the instance name and select a resource group.
 6. (NSX-V only) Accept the default value for the initial cluster name or specify your own name.
 7. Select the vSphere version.
 For NSX-T, only vSphere 6.7u2 is supported.
-8. Select either **NSX-V** or **NSX-T** as the VMware NSX Networking solution.
+8. Select either **NSX-V** or **NSX-T** as the VMware NSX networking solution.
 9. Select the instance type:
-   * Click **Primary Instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
+   * Click **Primary instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
-   * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability.
+   * Click **Secondary instance** to connect the instance with an existing (primary) instance in the environment for high availability.
 Select the primary instance that you want the secondary instance to be connected with, then enter the vCenter Server Administrator password for the primary instance.
 10. Complete the license settings for the instance components.
-    * To use VMware SPP, select the **Use VMware Subscription Purchasing Program** checkbox, and then specify **VMware Account Number** and **SPP Credit Fund Number**.
+    * To use VMware SPP, select the **Use VMware Subscription Purchasing Program** checkbox, and then specify **VMware account number** and **SPP credit fund number**.
     * To use IBM-provided licenses, ensure that the **Include with purchase** option is selected.
 For NSX, specify the license edition.
     * To use your own licenses, ensure that the **Use VMware Subscription Purchasing Program** option is not selected.
 For each license, click **I will provide** and enter the license key.
 11. (NSX-T only) Specify the cluster name.